 Macotakara’s report also claims that the lenses will be the largest to date for an iPhone, and also pack larger sensors to deliver improved shots.

 Bloomberg reported in December that Sony’s latest generation of 3D camera sensors, which use time-of-flight technology to measure distance, have drawn interest from Apple.
 That might be what we’re seeing in these renders, and what we’ll see on the new iPhones.

 OnLeaks and CompareRaja suggest that two of the back sensors will weigh in at 14 megapixels and 10MP, respectively.
 Additionally, they expect the front-facing camera to be at 10MP, with analyst Ming-Chi Kuo suggesting a new front-facing flood illuminator in tow to improve Face ID functionality.
 Kuo believes that the front-facing camera will actually bump up to 12MP, though.
 He also suggests that both the front-facing camera and new super-wide back camera will be coated in black to make them blend into the phone better.
 Meanwhile, 9to5Mac says that the front-facing camera will add 120fps slow-motion recording.

-Bloomberg also points to "an auto-correction feature" that can squeeze people back into a photo if it seems like they've been cut out of a shot.
+Bloomberg also points to "an auto-correction feature" that can squeeze people back into a photo if it seems like they’ve been cut out of a shot.
 9to5Mac has reported on a feature called "Smart Frame" that automatically captures additional area around your intended shot using the wide-angle camera, letting you amend the framing afterwards.
 This may be the same feature that Bloomberg suggested.

 The concept render above comes from OnLeaks and CashKaro in late April, showing slight tweaks to the triple-camera module design that makes it look a bit more appealing than earlier concept renders and leaks.